turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 .. note :: Method is optional, if not present then tracking of particles on the CPU for the ParticleSystem will be disabled.

 **Parameters**

+``parameters``
+    A `TechniqueParameters` object containing all parameters defined by the system, and defined for this update with values to be used in the update process.

 ``dataF``
     A `Float32Array` containing the state of all particles in the system.